Wednesbury Strollers F.C.: Birmingham Senior Cup

 The club had more success in the Birmingham Senior Cup, reaching the semi-final in the competition's first year of 1876–77, and the final in 1877–78; the club changed its name between the quarter-final and the semi-final in the latter year from Town to Strollers.
 A measure of the difference between the Strollers and the W.O.A.C. is the latter's semi-final at home to Shrewsbury was watched by 6,000, while the Strollers only attracted 200.

 In the final, played at Aston Villa's Wellington Road ground in front of 5,000 spectators, Shrewsbury came from 1–0 down at half-time, the equalizer being scored from a Wace corner "cannoning off" Shrewsbury half-back A. T. Ward, and forward J. E. Sprott scoring the winner after Shrewsbury had struck the bar - an early use of the crossbar.
 The Strollers protested (unsuccessfully) that Wace was not a genuine resident of Shrewsbury.

 The club reached the last six in 1879-80 and the last eight in 1882–83, both times losing heavily to the professional Walsall Swifts F.C.
 The club's final competitive match was against the second Wednesbury Town club, in the Birmingham Senior Cup, in 1884–85; the new Town won 5–0.
 There are no records for the club after the season's end.

 Colours

 The club's colours were originally orange and black.
 By 1876 they had changed to maroon and white, which remained the club's colours until its dissolution.

 Grounds

-The club originally played at Crankhall Farm, and by 1877 the club had moved to Wood Green.
+Strollers originally played at Crankhall Farm, and by 1877 the club had moved to Wood Green.
 The club also used the Trapezium Ground in Wednesbury for its bigger matches.